-The common form of diabetes (DM II) that affects 11-24% of the U.S. adult population is commonly discussed as a problem of elevated blood sugar primarily caused by obesity.
+The standard form of diabetes mellitus (DM II) that affects 11-24% of the U.S. adult population is commonly discussed as a problem of elevated blood sugar primarily caused by obesity.
 Unfortunately, this version is very outdated.

-A steady stream of research is demonstrating that diabetes is a chronic condition resulting from the deterioration of brain function.
-Brain function deteriorates, and then the symptoms of obesity and abnormal blood sugar regulation follow.
+A steady stream of research demonstrates that diabetes is a chronic condition resulting from the deterioration of brain function, which causes cognitive impairment.
+Brain structure deteriorates, and then the symptoms of obesity and abnormal blood sugar regulation follow.

 Brain Deterioration Causes Body Deterioration